junesirius/junesirius.github.io/_posts/Supernatural/SPN_AU_BB/SPN-Ghost-whole-novel.md

 "Anything I can help you with, Dean?"
 The man asks with a pretentious smile, like he always does.

 Dean takes a breath, looking into his eyes.
 "I'm giving my notice," he tells him.
-His heart beats fast in his chest, but that's for a whole different reason than nervous about the decision.
+His heart beats fast in his chest, but that's for a whole different reason than nervousness about the decision.

 Mr. Adler raises his eyebrows.
 "Notice?" he asks, surprised.
 "It's a joke, right?"

 "I'm resigning."
 Dean lets the breath out, thinking the words he prepared on his way up here.
-"I just recently -- very recently, actually -- realize I have something more important to me that I need to do."
+"I just recently -- very recently, actually -- realized I have something more important to me that I need to do."

 "Other... work?
 You mean like another company?
-We can offer a raise on the salary, Dean, that shouldn't be a problem," the man urges.
+We can discuss a raise if you want, Dean, that shouldn't be a problem," the man urges.

 Dean looks down at his hands, struggling with words.
 "No, no...
 I can't explain it.
 Many things happened and not many people would understand.
-But I've been thinking, since the event three months ago, the meaning and purpose of everything, and I finally got my answer.
-This isn't where I'm supposed be, or what I'm supposed to be doing."
+But I've been thinking, since the event three months ago, about the meaning and purpose of everything, and I finally got my answer.
+This isn't where I'm supposed to be, or what I'm supposed to be doing."

 "Three months ago, you mean when you killed a ghost."
 The man starts smiling.